 Filters are phrases like “I think” and “I see” and “in my opinion” that dilute your prose.
 They’re most noticeable in first person but appear in third person, too.
 For example, it’s a lot more wordy to say, “I saw a dog bounding across the lawn,” than, “A dog bounded across the lawn.”
 Obviously, the narrator saw it, or they wouldn’t be describing it for the reader.
 Same with, “I thought her hair looked stupid.”
 That’s weak compared to, “Her hair looked like a skunk had set itself on fire.”
 The “I thought” and “I saw” just lessen the impact of what follows.
 Of course, you’re allowed to say things like, “I thought I saw a ghost,” if they’re important to your plot, but try and weed filters out of your ordinary prose.
 Tangentially, one of my biggest pet peeves is when writers put: “… blah blah blah, I thought in my head.”
 Yes.
 Obviously.
 What else do you think with?
 Your elbow?

-The above are just a few tips and brainstorms that you can use.
+The above are just a few creative writing revision exercises that you can use.
 There are literally millions of writing exercises, books, methods and other authorities that you can study on the subject.
 I’ll name some of my favorites in my next post (and the last for Revision-o-Rama, boo!).

-Using “suddenly” in creative writing can be a faux pas.
+Using “suddenly” in your manuscript falls under the category of words to avid when writing fiction.
 There are tons of writing adages out there along the lines of “Show don’t tell” that you’ve no doubt heard your old creative writing schoolmarm repeat hundreds of times.

 But unless you know what they’re really saying and what they really mean, though, these cheerful mottoes can’t help you.
-Today, I want to fire off a quick explanation for why writers generally should stay away from the word “suddenly.”
+Today, I want to fire off some thoughts on words to avoid in writing fiction — especially “suddenly.”

 Using “Suddenly” in Creative Writing Is a Cheap Crutch

-“Suddenly” is a crutch.
+“Suddenly” is one of those words to avoid writing in fiction because it’s a crutch.
 It’s cheap.
 It’s easy.
+It’s a writing cliché (more on how to avoid clichés).
 Lots and lots of writers pepper their manuscripts with it because then they don’t have to worry about writing transitions, describing actions or giving the reader any context.
 They just slap a “suddenly” on to an event or feeling and voila!
 It fits!

 Except it really doesn’t.
 A reader’s job is to react and infer and analyze what is going on in a manuscript or book.
 When we’re faced with “suddenly,” it’s like a power surge.
 Our system is scrambled.
 Something suddenly comes on the scene that takes us by surprise, whether it is a plot twist, an action, a feeling or a thought.
 And that’s fine.
 We react.
 We try to understand what the new development means.
 If it is an emotion, we try to fit that into the character and situation.
 We do our job.